cunla/fakeredis-py/docs/index.md

 All the servers provided by FakeRedis support all Redis functionality including advanced features such as RedisJson, GeoCommands.

-For a list of supported/unsupported redis commands, see [Supported commands][6].
+For a list of supported/unsupported redis commands, see [Supported commands][supported-commands].

 ## Installation